Ceramics

 Rhonda Willers

-Rhonda Willers is a visual artist, writer, researcher, podcast host, and author of Terra Sigillata: Contemporary Techniques.
-She focuses on fragility, space, and subtle strength as she works with repetitive forms and markings to elicit thoughts of memories, spiritual spaces, and rituals.
-Rhonda engages in the ceramics community as President of the Board of Directors for NCECA.
+Rhonda Willers visual artist, writer, podcast host, and author of Terra Sigillata: Contemporary Techniques focuses on fragility, space, and subtle strength as she works with repetitive forms and markings eliciting thoughts of memories, spiritual spaces, and rituals.
+Rhonda has actively engaged in the ceramics community through her service on the NCECA Board of Directors.

 Join Waitlist for Making and Using Terra Sigillata with Handbuilt Earthenware